 Signs of a Cavity

 If you have a cavity, you may also experience pain when you eat, but the pain will be felt in your tooth not just in your jaw area.
 Additionally, with a toothache, you may see pus around that tooth, your gums may be swollen or irritated, and your neck glands may be swollen.
 You may also have a bad taste in your mouth or rotten odors coming from your infected tooth.
-Generally, with TMJ, you don’t have these symptoms.
+These symptoms are generally unique to cavities.

 Alleviating TMJ Pain